MindPointGroup/ansible-challenges/README.md

   - Module 1:

 ##Sandbox
-The sandbox for messing around with this stuff is defined below.
-All machines are RHEL7, so familiarity with RHEL7 is still really important to be able to then translate that into ansible-eze.
-DO NOT RUN PLAYS AGAINST THE CONTROL NODE!!!
-This is my daily driver and if it gets jacked up, I'm going to be :rage:
+This section is a TODO- the goal is to eventually include a vagrantfile in this repo that will spin up a sandbox for testing.
+{The sandbox for messing around with this stuff is defined below.
 - Control Node:
 - Target 1:
-- Target 2:
+- Target 2: }

 ##Reference Material
   - [Ansible Documentation Site](http://docs.ansible.com/ansible/): The root site for all Ansible documentation.
   - [Ansible Modules Documentation](http://docs.ansible.com/ansible/modules_by_category.html): Plan to spend a lot of time here.
 This area of the site has detailed documentation for every Ansible module at your disposal.
   - [Ansible Galaxy](https://galaxy.ansible.com/): Once you start messing around with roles, this is basically a place where Ansible users can share their roles.
 So, if you want to deploy a basic web server built on RHEL and Apache, there is probably some other user that has created a role for that and shared it through Ansible Galaxy.
-I primer on Galaxy can be [found here](http://docs.ansible.com/ansible/galaxy.html).
+A primer on Galaxy can be [found here](http://docs.ansible.com/ansible/galaxy.html).